DuPAL-PAL-DUmper/DuPAL_Board/README.md

 - *3x 16pin socket (optional)*
 - *1x 28pin slim socket (optional)*

-## Revisions

-### Rev.1

-First version of the board, recognizable by a "rev.1" on the bottom right corner.

-- Supports 20 pin PAL devices
-- RS232 interfacing

 ## Ideas for future versions

 - Replace the MAX232 and serial port with an USB connection, using an FTDI chip or similar